nvkelso/thematic-carto-tools/README.md

 By **Nathaniel Vaughn Kelso** at [Stamen](http://stamen.com).

-Stubs out MSS and MML files compatabile with [Mapnik](https://github.com/mapnik/mapnik) based on a dataset for:
+Stubs out MSS and MML files compatabile with [Mapnik](https://github.com/mapnik/mapnik) via [Cascadenik](https://github.com/mapnik/Cascadenik) or [Carto](https://github.com/mapbox/Carto) based on a dataset for:

 * Quick data exploration of what's in a dataset
 * Refined cartographic presentations